Automatically Publish Your Occasion Events to Google Search and Google Maps

 Once you have your Google My Business account set-up and confirmed follow these steps to turn on this integration in Occasion.

-- Click on the green "Connect" button.
+- There is a Toggle to switch this feature on.
+You will also want to click on the button that says "Connect to My Google Business".
 This will open a pop-up window that asks you to log in with Google and give Occasion the necessary access.
 Log in with the Google account associated with your Google My Business profile.

 Disconnecting from Google Events